ibnnajjaar/mib-global-pay/README.md

 Since webhook notifications are sent as POST requests, your application must be able to accept POST requests at the specified endpoint.

-You can convert the webhook data into a response data object as shown below.
+You can convert the webhook data into a response data object as shown below:

 ```php
 $webhook_data = WebhookResponseData::fromArray($_POST, getallheaders());